silogen/kaiwo/workloads/inference/LLMs/online-inference/vllm-online-single-multinode/README.md

 To run this workload on 16 GPUs in `kaiwo` namespace, you can use the following command:

-`kaiwo submit -p workloads/inference/LLMs/online-inference/vllm-single-multinode -g 16 -t rayservice`
+`kaiwo serve -p workloads/inference/LLMs/online-inference/vllm-single-multinode -g 16 --ray`

+## Dependencies
+- Secret `hf-token`: Hugging Face API token for model download